 Dental Health

 Healthy teeth and gums help your overall health and well-being.
-See your dentist before you start trying to become pregnant to talk about your dental care needs before and during pregnancy.
+See your dentist before you start trying to become pregnant to talk about your dental care needs.
+Dental care is important before, during, and after pregnancy.

 Healthy teeth and gums help your overall health and well-being.
-See your dentist before you start trying to become pregnant to talk about your dental care needs before and during pregnancy.
+See your dentist before you start trying to become pregnant to talk about your dental care needs.
+Dental care is important before, during, and after pregnancy.

 If you have questions about your oral health, talk with your dentist or dental hygienist.